5 Estimate Terms and Conditions for Your Small Business

 Estimates are provided on a best endeavors basis only.
 Unless a fixed price quotation has been given to the customer, work will be charged based upon an agreed-upon hourly labor rate plus the price of parts provided by The Company.
 This project may include the time taken to research, source, and purchase any materials provided.

 Also included are important details about liability:

 The Company can only be held liable for the extent of works carried out by The Company.
 No liability shall be accepted for defects in existing installations or with respect to parts not manufactured by The Company.
 The Company can not be held responsible for any loss or damage to property, materials, or personal injuries to individuals caused by the personal actions of the customer or other household members or guests before, during, or after such works have been completed.

 Design Estimate Terms and Conditions Sample

-Here’s sample terms and conditions from an estimate template for graphic design work:
+Here are sample terms and conditions from an estimate template for graphic design work: